-When a defined benefit retirement plan annuitizes a defined contribution retirement plan account balance, the defined benefit retirement plan takes on the mortality risk and post-retirement investment performance risk for the defined contribution plan accumulation.
-If the choice of annuitizing through a defined benefit plan is an individual choice rather than a generalized requirement, the selection option also introduces the "election against the fund" risk, where individuals who accurately discern that their longevity is above average or that the investment performance opportunities are souring can disproportionately elect the annuitization option and defeat the general risk pooling mechanism of a defined benefit retirement plan.
+When a defined benefit retirement plan annuitizes a defined contribution retirement plan account balance, the defined benefit retirement plan takes on both the mortality risk and the post-retirement investment performance risk for the defined contribution plan accumulation.
+If the choice of annuitizing through a defined benefit plan is an individual choice rather than a generalized requirement, the selection option also introduces the "election against the fund" risk, where individuals who accurately discern that their likely longevity is above average or that the upcoming investment performance opportunities are souring can disproportionately elect the annuitization option and defeat the general risk pooling mechanism of a defined benefit retirement plan, increasing pension costs over what they would be absent the change.

 4. Hybrid Retirement Plan Administration.
 The question with respect to the administrative structure or structures for the potential hybrid retirement plan coverage is whether a separate new hybrid retirement plan will be administered by each current defined benefit retirement plan administration or whether the hybrid retirement plan coverage arrangement will be administered by one plan administrator, either an existing retirement plan administration or some other administration.
-A new retirement plan arrangement will be more consistently and effectively administrator would mean the eventual end of the current five retirement plan administrations, which could create additional opposition to the potential retirement plan design change.
+A new retirement plan arrangement will be more consistently and effectively administered if a single administrator was utilized, but designating only one hybrid plan administrator would mean the eventual end of the current five retirement plan administrations, which could create additional opposition to the potential retirement plan design change.